REI’s New Distribution Center Signals Significant Growth Throughout Midwest, East Coast, and South

 The Lebanon, Tennessee, facility will run on 100 percent clean energy and produce zero waste

 REI’s East Coast footprint is significantly expanding.
-In Fall 2023, the co-op will open a new 400,000-foot distribution center in Lebanon, Tenn., that will support its more than 70 REI stores and nearly 5.6 million members living in the service area of the facility.
+In Fall 2023, the co-op will open a new 400,000-foot distribution center in Lebanon, Tennessee, that will support its more than 70 REI stores and nearly 5.6 million members living in the service area of the facility.

-“Opening a distribution center in Lebanon strategically positions REI for growth and complements the service areas of our other distribution facilities,” says Bill Best, REI vice president of supply chain.
+“Opening a distribution center in Lebanon strategically positions REI for growth and complements the service areas of our other distribution facilities,” said Bill Best, REI vice president of supply chain.
 “Most importantly, the center will reflect the co-op’s values by putting people first and apply a new standard in fighting the climate crisis.”

 In a press release, REI said that the new location, situated on 41 acres in Wilson County, will be one mile from I-40 and three miles from downtown Lebanon.
 REI selected Lebanon after looking at several other locations in the South and considering key factors that included general population statistics, job market potential, construction readiness, existing regional environmental commitments, and cost to build.